West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 1:21:07

 Thank you.
 Would you like to take those final points, Felix, and then we'll move on?
-I'm
+I'mright hurtling towards the end now because we only have half an hour, so Felix.

 Cllr Susan Hinchcliffe (Bradford Council) - 1:21:16

 Thank you.
 I will take the hint.
-First, just to say what Councillor Jeff was talking about
+First, just to say what Councillor Jeff was talking aboutis the Pathfinder, the jobs and careers Pathfinder

 that has been launched in Wakefield.